justengel/mp_event_loop/README.md

 ```

 ## Object State
-One thing to remember is that objects in the other process will have a different state then objects in the main process.
+One thing to remember is that objects in the other process will have a different state than objects in the main process.

 This can be seen with the code below.